pyOpenSci/software-peer-review/open-source-software-submissions/intro.md

-# Get Involved with PyOpenSci
+# An Overview Of the Peer Review Process

 Welcome to PyOpenSci submissions.
 Below, you will find a collection of guides that will direct you through the peer review process.